Depo Provera Lawsuit

 A study of meningioma lawsuits provides insight into how lawyers and juries assess the severity of these injuries.
 The average payout for plaintiffs in these cases was over $3 million, with neurosurgery-related claims resulting in the highest settlements.

-So, not to belabor the point, if lawyers like us can do their jobs and establish this apparent link between Depo-Provera and meningiomas, the potential damages awarded could also be substantial.
+So, not to belabor the point, if lawyers like us can do their jobs and establish what appears to be a strong link between Depo-Provera and meningiomas, the potential damages awarded could also be substantial.

 Who Are the Possible Defendants in a Depo Shot Lawsuit?

-These are the key defendants in an Depo Provera meningioma lawsuit:
+These are the key defendants in a Depo Provera meningioma lawsuit:

 Proof Needed for a Depo Provera Lawsuit